 Reduce CPU allocated to the Code42 app

-You can control the amount of CPU the Code42 app is allowed to use both when you are present (working on your device) and away.
-Most modern devices can support allowing the Code42 app to use a high CPU percentage without experiencing any performance issues, but you may want to adjust these settings for older devices.
+You can control the amount of CPU processing time the Code42 app is allowed to use both when you are present (working on your device) and away.
+Most modern devices can support allowing the Code42 app to use a high percentage of CPU time without experiencing any performance issues, but you may want to adjust these settings for older devices.
 You can adjust these settings from the Code42 app.

 - Sign in to the Code42 app.